amrishparmar/Virtualoso/README.md

 # Virtualoso
-Final Project for Year 1 Audio-Visual Computing module.

 A virtual theremin and drum kit.
 Makes use of an implementation of colour-tracking via a webcam so that a user can make noise.

+Coursework project for year 1 "Audio-Visual Computing".

 This was a collaboration with [Charlie Ringer](https://github.com/cring002).